rhylanbolt/developerdocs/README.md

 </section>
 <section id="inventory-overview" class="doc-section">
 <h1>Inventory Overview</h1>
-<p>Inventory is the foundation of personalized recommendations in Opti-X. Your inventory defines what items, games, events, or products you can recommend to users.</p>
+<p>Inventory is the foundation of personalized recommendations in Personalize.
+Your inventory defines what items, games, events, or products you can recommend to users.</p>
 <h2>What is Inventory?</h2>
 <p>Inventory represents your catalog of recommendable items.
 It includes:</p>
 <ul>